 The larger cities like Trieste, Udine, Gorizia, and Pordenone have the most options when it comes to where to stay, and although there’s certainly a high season there are people visiting year-round.
 On the coast of the region, the accommodation is much more seasonal – during the summers, the hotels along the Adriatic are likely to be full of Italians on holiday as well as tourists.

 If you’re sticking to the cities and larger towns that you can access via trains and buses, you’ll find charming boutique hotels.
 If you want to get out into the countryside, you’ll find agriturismi and B&Bs.
 Just remember that if you’re hoping to get out of the cities and towns, you’re going to need a car.

 Well firstly it would be a shame not to see Trieste or Venice while you are in the Vicinity.
-Trieste is a delight and Venice well she is unique and deserves to be one of the most visited cities of Italy.
-Aside from these two cities we think a 5 or 7 night stay to be ideal.
-We have run several tours of this length and it works perfectly.
-Groups of 2 to 10 are ideal, larger than that we find we cannot have the superior lodging that makes for this immersion into the wines of East Friuli and Slovenia so good.
+Trieste is a delight and Venice, well, she is unique and deserves to be one of the most visited cities of Italy.
+Aside from these two cities we think a 7 night stay to be ideal.
+We run several tours of this length and it works perfectly.
+Groups of 4 to 8 are ideal.

 March/April for White asparagus season

 Late June for the San Daniele prosciutto festival